- Education and Science»

 A group at Harvard has produced a brief curricular unit about the Gulag system, available for download here.
-Scroll down to the segment titled "Downloads" and choose the file titled "GULAG: Soviet Prison Camps and Their Legacy - a curricular unit."

 The unit is divided into three "days" or segments.
 If you try to read and discuss all of the topics as well as complete at least one activity for each segment, I can easily see this lasting a week or more in the typical high school classroom.
 Perhaps if you have a block schedule, you can actually accomplish all of this in three days.